-Plus it’s a super easy dessert so you can pull it together quickly to bless your family, someone you love, or just make an indulgence for yourself.
+They are a super easy dessert so you can pull it together quickly to bless your family, someone you love, or just make an indulgence for yourself.

 I have 3 truffle recipes on my blog already.

-But that clearly wasn’t enough.
+But they clearly weren't enough.

 One can never have too many truffles, I say.

 First of all, truffles are typically chocolate, which is something we all can agree is a good thing.

 Second, they are an easy no-bake dessert so they come together in a flash (in fact, this recipe for Nut Butter Balls / Truffles is about as easy as it gets!)- perfect when you're in a hurry and in the warmer summer months when the thought of turning on the oven is a bit daunting.

 When you can add “healthy” to the above benefits, we have a real winner.